September 2021: School of Biochemistry and Immunology awarded Athena SWAN Bronze Award

 Core committee: Nóirín Nic a’ Bháird and Darren Fayne

 Academic staff: Danny Zisterer, Ed Lavelle, Emma Creagh, Vincent Kelly

 Postdoctoral researchers: Hugo Charles-Messance, Andreea Petasca

 When will this be finished?

-Although the form for Bronze award may be submitted in June, this is just the start of a process.
+Achieving a bronze star is just the beginning and represents recognitions of increased work required in this area.
 The SOBI realises the importance of embedding the principles of AS and EDI into our activities on an ongoing basis.
 We look forward to working with you on this into the future.